+'''

-[> solve(%, x);
+\lceil > solve(%, x);

+'''

-But if instead we interpret the first formula to be the definition of f and the second formula as a redefinition of f, then we would translate both of the formulas into assignment statements.
+But if instead we interpret the first formula to be the definition of $\mathbf{f}$ and the second formula as a redefinition of $\mathbf{f}$ , then we would translate both of the formulas into assignment statements.

+'''

-[> f := x^2-2x-1; > f := 0;
+f := x^2-2x-1;

+f := 0;

+'''

-Now f is a name for zero instead of being a name for $x^2-2x-1$.
+Now $\mathbf{f}$ is a name for zero instead of being a name for $\mathbf{x}^2-2^\mathbf{x}-1$ .
 Notice that there is no ambiguity in either of the Maple translations of the mathematical formulas.

-We will return several times in later worksheets to this distinction between equations and assignments and to the ambiguity of the equal sign in standard mathematical notation. [>
+We will return several times in later worksheets to this distinction between equations and assignments and to the ambiguity of the equal sign in standard mathematical notation.

 Here is another example of how the assignment operator in Maple is not quite like an equal sign in standard mathematical notation.
-Let us give the variable \mathbf{y} a value.
+Let us give the variable y a value.

 '''

-[ > y := 3;
+y := 3;

+'''

 Now consider the following assignment statement.

+'''

 [ > y := y+1;

-[ >

 '''

 From the output we see that the statement gave y the value 4.
 But the statement really did something more interesting than that.
-The assignment $\mathbf{y}:=\mathbf{y}+\mathbf{1}$ tells Maple to give \mathbf{y} a new value that is one more than the current value of \mathbf{y} .
-Since the value of \mathbf{y} before the statement was 3, the value of \mathbf{y} after the statement is 4.
+The assignment y:=y+1 tells Maple to give y a new value that is one more than the current value of y.
+Since the value of y before the statement was 3, the value of y after the statement is 4.
 (Go back and re-execute the last assignment statement several times to see what happens.)
 What if we try to translate this assignment statement into standard mathematical notation?
 If we use an equal sign in place of the assignment operator, we get the following formula.

-y = y + 1
+$$y = y + 1$$

 But elementary algebra would tell us to immediately cancel a y from both sides of the equal sign and leave us with 0 = 1 which is a false equation.
-So the mathematical equation y = y + 1 is not at all equivalent to the assignment statement y:=y+1.
+So the mathematical equation y = y + 1 is not at all equivalent to the assignment statement y := y + 1.
 In fact, there is no way to use standard mathematical notation to express the idea that the variable y should take on the value that is one more than its current value.
-So here we see a use of the assignment operator in Maple that does not have an equivalent use of an equal sign in mathematical notation (as opposed to the assignment y:=3, which would have the same meaning as y = 3).
+So here we see a use of the assignment operator in Maple that does not have an equivalent use of an equal sign in mathematical notation (as opposed to the assignment y := 3, which would have the same meaning as y = 3).

 As we will see in many of these worksheets, statements like y:=y+1 are very common when writing programs.
-Since there is no mathematical equivalent to this kind of statement, some students find them kind of awkward at first.
-But after a while, this programming idiom becomes very natural. [>
+Since there is no mathematical equivalent to this kind of statement, some students find them awkward at first.
+But after a while, this programming idiom becomes very natural.

-Exercise: Let \mathbf{x} be an unassigned variable and suppose the \mathbf{y} is assigned.
+Exercise: Let $\mathbf{x}$ be an unassigned variable and suppose the $\mathbf{y}$ is assigned.

 '''

-[ > x := 'x';
+x := 'x';

 y := 1;

+'''

 What will repeated execution of the following assignment do?
+Explain why.

+'''

 [ > y := y + x;

-[ >
+'''

 Exercise: Let s represent 0.

+'''

-[ > s := 0;
+s := 0;

+'''

 What will repeated execution of the following assignment do?
+Explain why.

+'''

 [ > s := s,s;

 [ >

 '''

 One last comment about the difference between the equal sign and the assignment operator.
-Notice that the character = is symmetric but the character combination : = is not.
-This should help you to remember that equations are symmetric (the relational operator = is commutative) but assignment statements are not (the assignment operator : = is not commutative).
-In other words mean exactly the same thing as equations, but are not equivalent statements.
+Notice that the character = is symmetric but the character combination := is not.
+This should help you to remember that equations are symmetric (the relational operator = is commutative) but assignment statements are not (the assignment operator := is not commutative).
+In other words are not equivalent statements.
 In fact the second one is an error since you cannot assign a value to a number (numbers cannot be names).
-It is interesting to note that in the C family of programming languages (C, C++, and Java), the assignment operator is = and equations are denoted by == (double equal signs).
-The use of = as the assignment operator obscures the fact that assignment is not commutative.
-The use of colon-equal as an assignment operator originated with the Pascal programming language.